vtex-apps/product-price/docs/README.md

 📢 Use this project, [contribute](https://github.com/vtex-apps/productPrice) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

-# PRODUCT PRICE
+# Product Price

-VTEX Product Price app is responsible for exporting blocks related to the product's price, such as list price, selling price and savings.
+Product Price app is responsible for exporting blocks related to the product's price, such as list price, selling price and savings.

 ![image](https://user-images.githubusercontent.com/8443580/77692675-d5694180-6f85-11ea-8690-49db5be24b3d.png)